2.18. Import Products

 Take into account the two positions on this page.

-Look at the example of such file below:
+Look at the example of this file below:

 In this case, check the option field and proceed with the following import steps: